linuxmint/doc-troubleshooting-guide/docs/how.rst

 Always give them the relevant information:

 * Steps you perform to always reproduce the issue on your computer (be as precise as possible)
-* Particularities in your environment which might be relevant or different than the developers environement (your locale, your drivers, etc..)
+* Particularities in your environment which might be relevant or different than the developers environment (your locale, your drivers, etc..)
 * Any relevant error message of software output
 * Screenshots which show the issue
 * Anything that might make it easier for developers to understand and/or reproduce the issue